Josh Naylor Player Props: Guardians vs. Tigers

 - The 7.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in the league.

-- The Tigers' 5.88 team ERA ranks 29th across all league pitching staffs.
+- The Tigers' 5.88 team ERA ranks 29th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender the second-most home runs in baseball (25 total, 1.8 per game).
+- Tigers pitchers combine to surrender 25 total home runs at a rate of 1.8 per game (third-most in the league).

-- His last time out came out of the bullpen on Saturday when the left-hander threw 2/3 innings against the San Francisco Giants while allowing hits.
+- In his last time out -- out of the bullpen on Saturday -- the lefty tossed 2/3 innings against the San Francisco Giants while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.